The Shelley & Donald Rubin Foundation and CUE Art Foundation

 6 to 8pm

 How to Live in Political Times is a series of panels organized by artist Lenore Malen and inspired by the essays of the 16th century philosopher Michel De Montaigne, who lived during a period of brutal and fanatical religious wars and decline.
-Ratherthan offering ethical answers to abstract moral questions, Montaigne provided accounts of his own personal actions in his essays as examples of how one might face any number of dilemmas, large and small.
+Rather than offering ethical answers to abstract moral questions, Montaigne provided accounts of his own personal actions in his essays as examples of how one might face any number of dilemmas, large and small.
 In essence, Montaigne created a new literary form based on self-inquiry in which readers could see themselves.

-How to Live: EARTH is the second panel in this series.
-It features artists who are redefining their relationship to the earth’s resources, touching on land management and the lives of animals while examining sources of energy and technologies that still keep us enthralled.
+How to Live: EARTH was the second panel in this series.
+It featured artists who are redefining their relationship to the earth’s resources, touching on land management and the lives of animals while examining sources of energy and technologies that still keep us enthralled.
 Their thinking extends outward from essential physical encounters with soil and non-human lives, to the seasons and cycles of growth, to local politics and their national and global entanglements.
-The panelists will consider what forms of knowledge art can produce to aid us in defining a common future and living with the unthinkable.
+The panelists considered what forms of knowledge art can produce to aid us in defining a common future and living with the unthinkable.
 As Bruno Latour wrote in his recent book Down to Earth: Politics in the New Climatic Regime, “What is required is a shift sideways defining politics as what leads toward the Earth.”

 Matthew Friday, Graduate Art Coordinator and Associate Professor of Critical Studies for SUNY New Paltz, is an educator and transdisciplinary artist whose research focuses on the development of apparatuses and systems that examine and provoke new political ecologies.
 Friday is a member of the ground-breaking research and design collaborative SPURSE, whose work is at the forefront of ecological design.
 They have collaborated with communities from the high arctic to inner cities in Bolivia, developing innovative projects at the intersections of design, ecology, art, and urbanism to catalyze transformative change.
 SPURSE has exhibited at MASS MoCA, the Indianapolis Museum of Art, Grand Arts, and many other venues.
 Their recently published cookbook, Eat Your Sidewalk, addresses the ontology, politics, and history of foraging.